danielpeter/specfem3d_globe/01_introduction.md

 You can find all the references below in format in file `doc/USER_MANUAL/bibliography.bib`.

-If you use SPECFEM3D\_GLOBE for your own research, please cite at least one of the following articles: Komatitsch et al. (2016; Tromp, Komatitsch, and Liu 2008; Peter et al. 2011; Vai et al. 1999; Lee et al. 2008; Shiann Jong Lee et al. 2009; S. J. Lee et al. 2009; Komatitsch, Michéa, and Erlebacher 2009; Komatitsch et al. 2010; Wijk et al. 2004; Komatitsch et al. 2004; Chaljub et al. 2007; Madec, Komatitsch, and Diaz 2009; Komatitsch, Vinnik, and Chevrot 2010; Carrington et al. 2008; Tromp et al. 2010; Komatitsch, Ritsema, and Tromp 2002; D. Komatitsch and Tromp 2002a; D. Komatitsch and Tromp 2002b; Komatitsch and Tromp 1999) or Komatitsch and Vilotte (1998).
+If you use SPECFEM3D\_GLOBE for your own research, please cite at least one of the following articles: Komatitsch et al. (2016; Tromp, Komatitsch, and Liu 2008; Peter et al. 2011; Vai et al. 1999; Lee et al. 2008; Lee, Chan, et al. 2009; Lee, Komatitsch, et al. 2009; Komatitsch, Michéa, and Erlebacher 2009; Komatitsch et al. 2010; Wijk et al. 2004; Komatitsch et al. 2004; Chaljub et al. 2007; Madec, Komatitsch, and Diaz 2009; Komatitsch, Vinnik, and Chevrot 2010; Carrington et al. 2008; Tromp et al. 2010; Komatitsch, Ritsema, and Tromp 2002; D. Komatitsch and Tromp 2002a; D. Komatitsch and Tromp 2002b; Komatitsch and Tromp 1999) or Komatitsch and Vilotte (1998).

 If you use the C-PML absorbing layer capabilities of the code, please cite at least one article written by the developers of the package, for instance: